Mediation is where an impartial third party, the mediator, helps two or more people in dispute to attempt to reach an agreement.

 Mediation is a voluntary process and, is most successful when it is undertaken early and both parties believe that resolution is possible.

-We provide a full day mediation service facilitated by an experienced and trained mediator for £474.00.
-Our mediation offer includes:
+A full mediation service, facilitated by an experienced and trained mediator is provided for £474.
+The offer includes:

 Mediation is based in the Chelmsford offices.

 Line Managers or Senior Managers (of the employees concerned) can contact the Counselling Service direct on 0333 013 58888, option 1 or by emailing email@example.com